 Taiwan’s Temple Parades

 It was the early afternoon on a bright sunny day.
 It must have been on the 21st of May 2016, it was a Sunday.
-Taiwan celebrates this as a National Holiday, called ‘Labour Day’.
-It is associated the start of spring as well as the celebration of workers.
+In fact, Taiwan celebrates this as a National Holiday, called ‘Labour Day’.

 A few friends and I were shopping around as we made our way out of a shopping mall in Taipei to get drinks from the bubble tea shop next door.
 As we were all waiting for our order, the sound gongs, pipes and the beating of huge drums, the parade music got ever louder as everyone around us overcome by the commotion.